 AI takes over – and that's good news

 Automation is no longer a thing of the future; it is a daily reality in almost every IT department.
 AI solutions take over routine tasks, such as email classification, system monitoring, and customer contact via chatbots.
-What was once time-consuming and repetitive is now done faster, more consistently, and often cheaper.
+What was once time-consuming and repetitive is now performed faster, more consistently, and often cheaper.

 The power of predictability